jooooscha/minicaldav/README.md

 # Project status
 - minicaldav is neither correct nor sufficient tested at this point
     - Tested only with one caldav server
-- minicaldav is in activley maintained
+- minicaldav is kind of activley maintained as part of https://gitlab.com/loers/karlender
 - minicaldav is used in a public app: https://gitlab.com/loers/karlender

 # Quick Start